 Lipitor (Atorvastatin Calcium), a product of Pfizer Pharmaceuticals, is a pharmaceutical that is used for the treatment of high cholesterol.
-Lipitor is commonly referred to as a statin, and is similar to other medications such as Crestor, Levacor, Zochor, and Provochol.
+Lipitor is commonly referred to as a statin and is similar to other medications such as Crestor, Levacor, Zocor, and Provochol.
 Lipitor was approved by the Food and Drug Administration (FDA) for consumer usage in 1996.
-At that time, there were little known side effects that were associated with the drug.
+At that time, there were little-known side effects that were associated with the drug.

 These are the most common, and often dangerous, side effects of using this medication

 - Stomach ache, often associated with excessive cramping and lack of bowel movement.

 - Muscular pain, especially in the joint areas.

 - Increased pressure in the eyes.

 - Urinary tract infections.

 - Onset of Type II Diabetes, especially in women over the age of 63

 The only way to determine if you have a case is to contact our team of pharmaceutical litigation attorneys.
 Our team has decades of experience suing drug companies to help victims receive compensation.
 Our consultation is free, and you can contact us by calling 1-800-BAD-DRUG or through the contact form provided.